mashafrancis/almond-site/.github/readme.md

 ## Running unit tests

-Run `yarn test` to execute the unit tests.
+Run `yarn test:unit` to execute the unit tests.
 This is achieved through the use of jest package which is used to test javascript code .

 ## Running end-to-end tests